 Use these tips when considering someone, even a good friend, to live with you.

 Don’t rush it.
-Take your time in to ensuring the candidate is a good fit for you and your living environment.
+Take your time ensuring the candidate is a good fit for you and your living environment.
 A noisy and rowdy friend may not be the best choice in a close-knit, quiet apartment community.

 Try to learn as much about their daily habits as possible.
 Common items to ask about are: